brianisbrilliant/brianisbrilliant.github.io/resume.md

 # Programs:

 I have a significant amount of experience in the **Unity 3D** game engine.
-I teach many classes for it, I have created many projects using it, and I have been a part of a team that creates certifications for it.
+I teach many classes for it, I have created many projects using it, and I have been a part of Certiport's certification team.
 When I model I use **3DS Max**.
 I teach my Game Graphics class **Substance Designer** and I love it.
 In addition to programming in **C#** I teach classes in **Swift** and **C++**.
 Content creation is made easier with Adobe products such as **Photoshop**, **Premiere Pro**, and **Audition**.

 # Work History